 Freedom Detox - Outpatient Alcohol and Drug Treatment in Charlotte NC

 Do you have questions about addiction recovery?
-Call Freedom Detox today to get the answers you need.
+Call Freedom Detox today at (877) 207-8882 to get the answers you need.
 We offer customized drug treatment in Charlotte NC that will meet your recovery needs.
 We don’t believe in a “cookie-cutter” approach.
 The programs that benefit you may not work for someone else.
 Our treatment options include alternative therapies that other places don’t offer.
 You won’t find a more comprehensive rehab program in Charlotte.
 Call us today to speak with an admissions counselor and get on the road to recovery.